 Well, I finally understand the appeal of family theme-parks catering to every need of the toddler: it’s easy for little people parents.
 Similarly, 4 Paws Kingdom makes everything easier for pet parents:

 - Five fenced in leash-free zones, including Victor’s favourite with a pond, and a private one for less personable pups, sites with fenced dog runs

 - Poop stations every few feet and water bowls underneath hoses in every run

 - Dog baths at two heights in an air-conditioned room make clean up much easier

 - An under-utilized short wooded hiking trail connects to play zone areas and adjacent wire fence keeps pups from running into wildlife.
 Maybe it’s the dog scent, but surprisingly few squirrels or rabbits venture into view keeping the distractions low.

 Traffic is only slow-moving trucks pulling into sites or golf carts shuttling staff around.
 There’s a calm here midweek that’s unexpected.
 My previous, albeit limited, experience with campgrounds in my youth was more ruckus, which honestly turned me off campsites for years.

-4 Paws Kingdom is adults only.
+4 Paws Kingdom is ‘adults only.’
 No pool or screaming kids.
 And no one who doesn’t love dogs.
-Don’t bother showing up.
+If you don’t love dogs, don’t bother showing up.
 Here or anywhere.
 (Kidding … not really).

 Admittedly, the one damper of the week is the heat.
 It’s slightly unseasonable hot even for North Carolina in July and my 12-year-old black cocker-cross is feeling it.
 I’ve mentioned his unbridled energy level before, but it seems thanks to noticeable aging the past few months, it’s waning.